-The Graduate Track in Structural and Computational Biophysics (SCB) is designed to meet this need for next generation scientists and educators with broad, interdisciplinary training in the quantitative biological, biochemical, and biomedical sciences.
+The Graduate Training Program in Structural and Computational Biophysics (SCB) is designed to meet the need for next generation scientists and educators with broad, interdisciplinary training in the quantitative biological, biochemical, and biomedical sciences.
 Students who successfully complete the SCB Track and degree requirements will receive a certificate in Structural and Computational Biophysics, as well as the degree in the program in which they matriculate.
 The Track is implemented by collaboration among the programs of Biology, Chemistry, Computer Science, Mathematics, Molecular and Cellular Biosciences and Physics at Wake Forest University.

 Rebecca Alexander (Chemistry): Mechanisms of protein synthesis, aminoacyl-tRNA synthetases